It's time for our annual elections!

 At the bottom of this page, you’ll also find information about the seven local organizations that were nominated for the People’s Cooperative Community Fund.
 The organization that receives the most votes will get $1000 from People’s to support the great work that they are doing for the community.

 Thanks for participating in the Co-op's democratic process, and for helping to shape our path forward!

 There are three open seats on the Board, which means you may vote for up to three candidates.
 The term for Board directors is three years.

 Paper ballots can be returned by mail or dropped off in the store.

 Owners can opt to vote online instead of via paper ballots.
 All owners that have a valid email address on file with the Co-op will receive an invitation to vote securely via our online elections administrator, Simply Voting.
 If you submit both an online and a paper ballot, the online ballot will take precedence.
 If you think that we might not have your current email address, please email the Elections Committee at firstname.lastname@example.org to update your address.

-Ballots are due by 10pm on July 15th.
+Ballots are due by 10pm on July 14th.

 Board of Directors

 People’s is a democratic institution run by a Collective Management that operates the Co-op on behalf of Member-Owners.
 In light of this, one of the Board’s main monthly duties is to set and review governance policies that guide the Collective Management in its work.
 The Board also provides representative leadership for Member-Owners and seeks to engage with them throughout the year to hear feedback about People’s.
-This year there are three Director seats open, and five candidates.
+This year there are three Director seats open, and six candidates.